 Zeolites are highly absorbent porous minerals, composed largely of silica and aluminum.
 They are useful for their ability to capture and hold a variety of undesirable materials, much like a sponge absorbs water.

 However, not all zeolite is created equal.
-How the zeolite was formed impacts it's makeup, and consequently which applications it is best suited for.
+How the zeolite was formed impacts it's makeup, and consequently the applications for which it is best suited.
 Clinoptilolite, or Clino, is a naturally occurring form of zeolite that has a particularly high affinity for ammonia, making it a desirable media material.
 In addition to the various natural forms of zeolite, there are now artificially created forms of zeolite which differ from natural forms in their makeup.